jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Time to Act Stargazer

 I know one thing.
 Thanks to to Internet Age protagonists, you can't go back to snail mail, telephones, or Blockbuster.
-You're a modern cyborg whose been updating our society since 1970 to the Internet Age.
-It's tools are everywhere.
+You're a modern cyborg.
+The tools of the Internet Age are everywhere.
 Levers of power waiting for you to grab.

 Darth Blockbuster will never, ever, ever, "see the light".
 But that's why I'm not writing to "The Executive."
 I'm writing to you Stargazer.
 You're the player god!